drobbins/InformaticsInfrastructureCourse/Assignments/Learning Journal Entries.md

 3. Submit your learning journal as an attachment (or link to Office 365 word document).
     * Throughout the semester, you will continue to edit and resubmit this same document.

+### Optional Question Template

+Consider asking yourself the following questions:

+1. What do I know about this topic right now?
+2. What do I want to know about this topic at the end of the semester?
+3. What will I do to learn the things I want to know?

+Be as specific and concrete as possible.

 ## Assessment

 (see Rubric)